 Placement Process and Paperwork

-Work experience happens during the summer of year 10 for one week.
-During that week all students in year 10 are at a place of work for the whole week.
-Students choose their job from the job board which is shown below.
+Work experience happens during the summer of year 10 for four days.
+During that four days all students in year 10 are at a place of work for the whole four days.
+Students will need to find their own work experience placement.
 Preparation for this week happens in PSHE lessons where application letters and CVs are written.
-More information is sent home during this time, and copies of forms will be made available to download on the website.
+More information is sent home during this time, and copies of forms are available to download on the website and from student services.

 Finding a placement